-2.1.
 Intervention strategy and theory of change

-The joint humanitarian intervention directed at IDPs from Mosul intends to address the unmet food, shelter/NFI, WASH, education, protection and early recovery needs of the vulnerable displaced and host community households in northern Iraq.
+The joint humanitarian intervention directed at IDPs from and returning to Mosul and other retaken areas, intends to address the unmet food, shelter/NFI, WASH, education, protection and early recovery needs of the vulnerable displaced and host community households in northern Iraq.
 The requesting members shall, and through their local implementing partners, identify the needs and gaps in the given locations by direct assessment and participating in the concerned cluster mechanisms.
 With a well-coordinated approach with other actors and relevant Government agencies, the requesting members shall follow the CHS and the cluster defined standards for the distribution of the items.
 Similarly, staff safety and security shall be given utmost attention.